FREVA-CLINT/freva/docs/source/developers_guide.rst

     mv plugintemplate-main freva_tracking
     cd freva_tracking
     git init --shared .
-    git checkout -b first_attempt
+    cp -r ~/workspace/tracking_tool src
     git add .
-    cp -r ~/workspace/tracking_tool src
-    git add src

 You have now created a new freva plugin repository.
-It is a good idea to use some kind of repository server (like `gitlab`) where you make your code accessible.
+It is a good idea to use some kind of repository server, like `gitlab`, where you make your code accessible.
 Talk to your freva admins to work out a good location for your code.
 Once you have agreed upon a location you should create a new repository on the server side using the web interface of your repository host system (e.g `gitlab`).
 Once created set